zephyrtronium/ikitai/internal/unsafewx/README.md

 Allocate a `Block` using `unsafewx.Alloc` or `unsafewx.MustAlloc`.
-The amount of memory actually allocated is always rounded up to a multiple of the page size. `Block`s implement the `io` interfaces `Writer` to write machine code to the block, `WriterTo` to transfer out the contents of the block, and `Closer` to free the memory.
+The amount of memory actually allocated is always rounded up to a multiple of the page size.
+Blocks implement the `io` interfaces `Writer` to write machine code to the block, `WriterTo` to copy out the contents of the block, and `Closer` to free the memory.
 The backing memory is not garbage collected; losing all references to a block without having called its `Close` method is a memory leak, just like doing the same with `os.File` is a file descriptor leak.
 However, a function obtained from a block can also spawn goroutines that use